AkashAich1999/Sigma-Web-Dev-Course/README.md

  3) Twitter Clone (using Tailwind CSS)

  Anyone following his playlist can go through the HTML, CSS, JavaScript (Intro) & Tailwind CSS.
 Harry sir did his Job quite well, but due to lengthy & repetitive nature of his JavaScript videos, I will Recommend to re-learn JavaScript from somewhere else once you finish till Video 84.

+ [NOTE : The Projects created are in other separate Repositories.]